figtools/figgy.docs/docs/manual/configuration/figgy-cloud.md

          Terraform to destroy and reprovision other keys.
 The _last_ thing you want is to destroy a KMS key by accident.
          Consider any added key permanent.
 Be extremely careful if you intend to delete a provisioned KMS key.

+If you accidentally delete a KMS key, breathe a sign of relief.
+AWS only marks keys for deletion.
+You have a minimum window of 7 days to restore any deleted KMS key.
+That being said, be careful!

 ---
 #### root_namespaces